 “This recognition in entrepreneurship has consistently told the story that we care about and support the entrepreneurial mindset, business plans and dreams of our students, alumni and the undergraduate and graduate community at large,” wrote Dean Peter Rodriguez.

 In The Media

-The Rice Business Plan Competition — the world’s largest and richest student startup competition — will announce the teams invited to participate in this year’s edition on Friday.
+Three events during this week’s Rice Business Plan Competition (RBPC) — the world’s largest and richest student startup competition — will be livestreamed.

 After seeing business boom over the past year, Amazon, Zoom and others are swooping in with job offers for business-school graduates as traditional M.B.A. hirers pull back.

 Firms are being put on the spot to respond to social and political debates, which presents the risk of making missteps.
 “A lot of companies follow the leader.
 They don’t want to stick out,” said Doug Schuler, professor of business and public policy at Rice Business.

 Remember when you were applying to business school?
 We know the application process can be an arduous one, and we want to find ways to improve it.
 Doug Schuler, professor of business and public policy at Rice Business, is quoted.